aschrein/aschrein.github.io/_posts/2019-08-01-re2_breakdown.markdown

 ![prevhdr](/assets/re2/girl_0/whitepoint/prev_hdr_scaled.png)

 ### Determine occluders
-Occluders' bounding boxes are being tested against view frustum and an indirect argument buffer is filled.
+Occluders' bounding boxes are being tested against view frustum in a compute shader and an indirect argument buffer is filled.
 ### Occlusion culling
 Occluders are rendered into a small resolution depth buffer and then bounding boxes are being tested against this depth buffer.

 {% include slider.html selector="girl_0_occlusion_depth" %}

 Used depth buffer is 4x multisampled.
-Probably to compensate for low res and be more conservative.
+Probably to compensate for low res.

 ![occlusion culling 0](/assets/re2/girl_0/occlusion_culling/occlusion_culling_geometry_scaled.png)